How Your Gut Health Could Affect Your Skin

 Have you ever felt that what you eat has a direct impact on your skin?
-Or, that when you have digestive woes, your skin suffers as well?
+Or, that when you have digestive woes, your skin also suffers?
 As it turns out, there might be something to both of those theories.
 Researchers are taking a new interest in studying the relationship between the gut microbiome and conditions that affect the skin, such as psoriasis—and findings are promising.
-Continue reading below to learn how your gut health affects your skin.
+Continue reading below to learn how your gut health could affect your skin.

 The Link Between Gut Health and Your Skin